jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As explained above in the warning, ``jupyterhub>=4.1`` does not allow iframe for security
-reason, which lead a blank panel instead of the ``formgrader`` UI.
+reasons, which lead to blank panel instead of the ``formgrader`` UI.

+Below are different ways to use the ``formgrader`` UI with ``jupyterhub>=4.1``.

 Opening the ``formgrader`` UI in a new browser tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Web browsers allow to open iframe in a new browser tab, which allow using the ``formgrader``
+Web browsers are able to open iframes in a new browser tab, which allows using the
-without any additional setting.
+``formgrader`` without any additional setting on the jupyterhub server.
-For example with Firefox, right clicking on the iframe shows a context menu to open the content in a new browser tab.
+For example with Firefox, right clicking on the iframe shows a context menu to open the
+contents in a new browser tab.

 .. image:: images/jupyterhub_4.1_iframe.png